MLHale/CYBR3600/exercises/XACML.md

 If you want to use Docker, this is really easy (beware Windows users you can only use Docker community edition with Hyper-v):
 - Install docker https://www.docker.com/get-docker
 - Use the pre-built Wso2 container image: https://hub.docker.com/r/isim/wso2is/
+> for windows users not wishing to install Docker CE, consider installing [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)
+> in this case, you will also need to forward port 9443 from the container to the host.
+To do so, open virtual box, click settings, click network, click advanced, click port forwarding, and then forward port 9443 from guest to host, using 127.0.0.1 as the host ip.

 ```bash
 docker pull isim/wso2is